-Blueberries are great for dogs because they’re high in antioxidants, which help reduce disease and illness in your dog, especially those related to heart-health.
+Blueberries are great for dogs because they’re high in antioxidants, which help reduce disease and illness in your dog, especially those related to heart health.
 They’re also full of fiber, which helps the digestive tract, and Vitamin C, which is just a good all-around.
 You should never feed your dog the seeds from blueberries though, as they can cause serious damage.

-Apple are also great for the digestive system.
+Apple is also great for the digestive system.
 They’re also high in calcium and Vitamin C. Always remove the seeds and core before serving to your dog.
 It’s best to serve your dog slices as treats rather than a whole apple’s worth at one time.
 Apple skin is also a good remedy for constipation in dogs.

 Because they’re mostly water, pears are low-calorie fruits that are also high in potassium and fiber.
 This is a great sweet snack for dogs with diabetes.